 • Wind Load

-In this article we will discuss in detail the live load vs dead load, their importance in structural design, and differences.
+In this article we will discuss in detail the live load vs. dead load, their importance in structural design, and their differences.

 Dead loads in Civil Engineering

-A gravity or vertical load that is permanent, static and constant and remains the same throughout the life of the building is called a dead load.
+A gravity or vertical load that is permanent, static, and constant and remains the same throughout the life of the building is called a dead load.
 These static loads transfer the load to the structure.
-It is also known as permanent or static load
+It is also known as a permanent or static load

 Dead loads in structural design are calculated as force per area.
 Most of these are permanent or static loads.

-Generally the dead loads or the permanent loads refers to the self-weight of the structure itself which remains constant over time period.
+Generally the dead loads, or the permanent loads, refer to the self-weight of the structure itself, which remains constant over time.

 live load vs dead load